-The advancement of telemedicine is rapidly evolving each day, providing hospitals and health systems with a powerful way to relieve clinicians of the burden of being in one specific location.
+The advancement of telemedicine is rapidly evolving each day, providing hospitals and health systems with a powerful way to relieve physicians and APPs of the burden of being in one specific location.
 Telemedicine has grown in ease, popularity, and acceptance.
 Here are some FAQs with regard to what US Acute Care Solutions has to offer in telemedicine technology.

 First, what is telemedicine technology?

 Telemedicine technology is a way to facilitate access to patient care by allowing a remote connection through video between a clinician and a patient or a clinician and other clinicians.
 The biggest strengths of telemedicine are accessibility, timeliness, improvement in quality, improvement in addressing surge/staffing needs and risk mitigation through both access to consultants, and as a tool to interact effectively with patients who are in quarantine.

 Telemedicine allows for more informed decision-making regarding patient care by allowing a connection to occur with the right team at the right time, whether that’s between a patient and a physician or APP or between several physicians and APPs working collaboratively to make time-sensitive decision.
 Without telemedicine, such care is often not possible.
 It also allows for oversight of other physicians and APPs, staffing of APPs remotely, rural consultant access to patients, on-demand follow-up care, and robust remote outpatient monitoring.

 How is USACS a leader in telemedicine services?